staeter/work-in-progress/dialogue.md

 ## Core Principles

-Some of these core principles might be idealistic, unreachable or vague but they serve as a north star.
+Some of these core principles might be idealistic, unreachable or even a bit vague but they serve as a north star.
 Every requirement and every feature has to be justified and can be debated relative to these principles.

 Each principle correspond to a specific idea and should not overlap with others.
 The 1-2 are philosophical, 3-9 social, 10-14 technical and 15-18 methodological.
 Apart from these groupings, they are sorted in no particular order.
 The numbers are only there for referencing sake.

 1. **Respectful**: Foster goodwill, empathy, openness and constructive communication.
 2. **Progressive**: Foster optimistic visions and enable concrete actions toward humanity's collective future.
-3. **Purposeful**: Encourage mindful and intentional technology use.
+3. **Purposeful**: Support mindful and intentional technology use.
 4. **Expressive**: Provide spaces for creative expression and knowledge sharing and embrace diverse voices and experiences.
 5. **Collaborative**: Make working together on shared content as natural as working alone.
 6. **Democratic**: Make collective and democratic organizing and decision-making more efficient than centralized systems.